 Vincent Kan is a Hearing Officer with the Illinois Department of Revenue's Board of Appeals.
 He hears petitions for relief from Department penalties and interest as well as offers-in-compromise on final state tax assessments.
-Previously, Mr. Kan served as an Assistant Attorney General in the Revenue Litigation Bureau of the Illinois Attorney General.
-He practices primarily in state and local taxation as well as creditor's rights law.
+Previously, Mr. Kan served as an Assistant Attorney General in the Revenue Litigation Bureau of the Illinois Attorney General where he practiced state and local taxation as well as creditor's rights law.
 He has been lead trial counsel on several state income tax, sales/use tax, property tax, and state excise tax matters.
 Mr. Kan has also been a speaker at both the American Bar Association Section of Taxation and Chicago Bar Association Federal Tax subcommittees.
 He earned his LLM in Taxation in 2010 and JD in 2008 from Chicago-Kent College of Law, and his BS in Information Systems from University of Maryland, College Park in 2005.
 He is admitted to the bars of Illinois (2008), New Jersey (2008), and New York (2009).

 Rachel Huan Kao is an attorney licensed to practice in Illinois, with a solo practice dedicated to immigration law.
 She serves AILA Chicago Chapter on various committees.
 She also serves Chinese American Bar Association - Chicago on the Board of Directors.
 She is a past board member and Treasurer of the Chinese Mutual Aid Association, past Treasurer of Chinese American Bar Association – Chicago, and past board member of Asian American Bar Association – Chicago.
-Rachel is actively involved in the ISBA Minority Bar Association CLE program, enforcement of the Unauthorized Practice of Law, and has often spoken on immigration issues to the community.
+Ms, Kao is actively involved in the ISBA Minority Bar Association CLE program, enforcement of the Unauthorized Practice of Law, and has often spoken on immigration issues to the community.
 Ms. Kao is a graduate of Washington University in St. Louis School of Law (JD), the University of Illinois School of Public Health (MPH), and Washington University in St. Louis College of Arts and Sciences (AB).

 Ernest Yi Ling has been a member of the CABA since the early 1990’s.
 During his time with CABA, he has served as an officer and a CABA board member, and has worked on projects ranging from community outreach, voter and legal education, to the establishment of scholarship programs at a number of Chicago-area law schools.
-Ernest began his career as an Assistant State’s Attorney for Lake County, Illinois, and is currently an Assistant United States Attorney for the Northern District of Illinois.
+Mr. Ling began his career as an Assistant State’s Attorney for Lake County, Illinois, and is currently an Assistant United States Attorney for the Northern District of Illinois.
 He is also an adjunct professor of law at Northwestern University, where he has taught trial advocacy and civil pretrial litigation.
-Ernest is a graduate of Carleton College and the Northern Illinois University College of Law.
+Mr. Ling is a graduate of Carleton College and the Northern Illinois University College of Law.

 Elaine Sit, in addition to being a long-time director of CABA, is a past officer, serving as secretary.
 Before attending law school at the Illinois Institute of Technology Chicago-Kent College of Law, she was a media consultant in Northern California.
 She has lived and worked in San Francisco and Atlanta, where she was engaged in management as well as film and video production at local television news stations, Skywalker Ranch and CNN Headline News.
 She is a Chicago native with deep roots in the Chinese American community where she was Development Director at Chinese American Service League and legal advisor to the Chinese Consolidated Benevolent Association and the Chicago chapter of Chinese Freemasons.
 Elaine is currently a solo practitioner and Guardian ad litem in the Cook County Probate Division.
 She is a graduate of the University of Illinois Urbana-Champaign with a B.A. in Rhetoric and an M.A. in English Literature.

 Virginia Yang practices environmental, natural resources and conservation law and currently serves as legal counsel at the Illinois Department of Natural Resources.
 Her work includes USEPA Superfund matters, FEMA grants & appeals, and administrative rule making.
 Most notably, she served as Administrative Law Judge for the Department of Natural Resources in the 2014 Lake Michigan Water Allocation issue and was appointed as Special Assistant Attorney General for IDNR Office of Mines and Minerals in 2009.
-Virginia obtained her law degree from the DePaul University College of Law and her M.S. and B.A. from University of Illinois at Urbana-Champaign.
-Virginia is the first recipient of the 2016 Justice Laura Liu Lifetime Achievement Service Award from the Chinese American Bar Association for her work with CABA, including as President from 1995-2002.
+Ms. Yang obtained her law degree from the DePaul University College of Law and her M.S. and B.A. from University of Illinois at Urbana-Champaign.
+Ms. Yang is the first recipient of the 2016 Justice Laura Liu Lifetime Achievement Service Award from the Chinese American Bar Association for her work with CABA, including as President from 1995-2002.